 Any regulatory approvals that we may receive for our product candidates will require the submission of reports to regulatory authorities and on-going surveillance to monitor the safety and efficacy of the product candidate, may contain significant limitations related to use restrictions for specified age groups, warnings, precautions or contraindications, and may include burdensome post-approval clinical trial or risk management requirements and regulatory inspection.
 For example, the FDA may require a REMS in order to approve our product candidates, which could entail requirements for a medication guide, physician training and communication plans or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
 In addition, if the FDA, EMA or foreign regulatory authorities approve our product candidates, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export and recordkeeping for our product candidates will be subject to extensive and ongoing regulatory requirements.
-These requirements include submissions of safety and other post-marketing information and reports, registration, as well as on-going compliance with current good manufacturing practices (GCPs) and good clinical practices (GCPs) for any clinical trials that we conduct post-approval.
+These requirements include submissions of safety and other post-marketing information and reports, registration, as well as on-going compliance with current good manufacturing practices (cGMPs) and good clinical practices (GCPs) for any clinical trials that we conduct post-approval.
 In addition, manufacturers of drug products and their facilities are subject to continual review and periodic, unannounced inspections by the FDA, EMA and other comparable regulatory authorities for compliance with cGMP regulations and standards.
-If we or a regulatory authority discover previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facilities where the product is manufactured, a regulatory authority may impose restrictions on that product, the manufacturing facility or us, including requiring recall or withdrawal of the product from the m
+If we or a regulatory authority discover previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facilities where the product is manufactured, a regulatory authority may impose restrictions on that product, the manufacturing facility or us, including requiring recall or withdrawal of the product from the market or suspension of manufacturing.
+In addition, failure to comply with FDA, EMA and other comparable foreign regulatory requirements may subject our company to administrative or judicially imposed sanctions, including:

-- · delays in or the rejection of product approvals; - · restrictions on our ability to conduct clinical trials, including full or partial clinical holds on ongoing or planned clinical trials; - · restrictions on the products, manufacturers or manufacturing process; - · warning or untitled letters; - · civil and criminal penalties; - · injunctions; - · suspension or withdrawal of regulatory approvals; - · product seizures, detentions or import bans; - · voluntary or mandatory product recalls and publicity requirements; - · total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; - · revisions to the labeling, including limitation on approved uses or the addition of additional warnings, contraindications or other safety information, including boxed warnings; - · imposition of a REMS, which may include distribution or use restrictions; and - · requirements to conduct additional post-market clinical trials to assess the safety of products.
+- delays in or the rejection of product approvals; - restrictions on our ability to conduct clinical trials, including full or partial clinical holds on ongoing or planned clinical trials; - restrictions on the products, manufacturers or manufacturing process; - warning or untitled letters; - civil and criminal penalties; - injunctions; - suspension or withdrawal of regulatory approvals; - product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements; - total or partial suspension of production; - imposition of restrictions on operations, including costly new manufacturing requirements;

+- revisions to the labeling, including limitation on approved uses or the addition of additional warnings, contraindications or other safety information, including boxed warnings; - imposition of a REMS, which may include distribution or use restrictions; and - requirements to conduct additional post-market clinical trials to assess the safety of products.